-The VST, AU, and AAX versions includes updated, high-performance algorithms that have been improving with each new virtual instrument released by Adam Monroe Music.
+The VST, AU, and AAX versions include updated, high-performance algorithms that have been improving with each new virtual instrument released by Adam Monroe Music.
 For example, the buffering algorithm is double-buffered and multithreaded, which means that buffering performance is fast, even on slower computers, and even in lower latencies.
 Voices are held and iterated over in a pure, C-Style array.
-Memory use is comparable to the Kontakt version.
+Memory use is comparable to the (depreciated) Kontakt version.
 Because of the solid VST/Audio Unit/AAX code base, you can feel confident that the VST, AU, and AAX Unit versions will

 work just as well as the Kontakt version.